Miyagi Tamayo: Early life and education

+Political career

-She was elected to the House of Councillors national district in the 1947 Japanese House of Councillors election, and was a member of Ryokufūkai.
+Miyagi Tamayo was elected to the House of Councillors national district in the 1947 Japanese House of Councillors election, and was a member of Ryokufūkai.
 She was re-elected in the 1953 Japanese House of Councillors election, and she devoted her efforts to the enactment of the Prostitution Prevention Law.
 She was a member of the committees for Central Youth Affairs, Prostitution Countermeasures, and Rehabilitation and Protection, and she was also the Chairman of the House of Councillors Library.
 She was the director of the Judicial Protection Association and of the Japan Women's Social Education Association.
 She was a member of the Kyoritsu Women's University board of trustees.

 In 1957, she heard Westminster Quarters while in England, and she came up with the idea of giving "mother bells" as presents; by 1959, she had installed them in sixty-four locations across Japan, including juvenile institutions and women's guidance homes.

 Miyagi Tamayo died on 19 November 1960.